Love It Or Hate It: The Skinny Scarf Is Back In Style

 AdvertisementADVERTISEMENT

+Today, the skinny scarf parallels artistic expression (especially when people are crafting their own).
+In simpler iterations, the skinny scarf can help achieve the “French girl aesthetic,” commonly associated with Brigitte Bardot, Jane Birkin, and Charlotte Gainsbourg.
+“In this context, the skinny scarf symbolises an innate sense of style and an appreciation for subtlety in fashion,” Kostis says.

 Designers have been incorporating skinny scarves into their runway collections for the past few years — though we all know it takes celebrities and influencers to bring an aesthetic from costume-like territory to everyday street style.
-Both Kostis and stylist Diva Dhawan point to a few favorite examples from recent seasons, including Gucci’s Fall 2024 menswear and Saint Laurent’s spring 2024 ready-to-wear.
-In both instances, extra-long strips of fabric were fastened with hardware to evoke statement jewelry, serving as a focal point more than a low-key accouterment.
+Both Kostis and stylist Diva Dhawan point to a few favourite examples from recent seasons, including Gucci’s Fall 2024 menswear and Saint Laurent’s spring 2024 ready-to-wear.
+In both instances, extra-long strips of fabric were fastened with hardware to evoke statement jewellery, serving as a focal point more than a low-key accoutrement.

 Whereas Kostis’s go-to styling advice is a basic tank and jeans for a Y2K-leaning outfit, or a poplin dress and slides for a Parisian moment (both ways allow for full attention on the scarf), Dhawan loves the idea of easing into the trend by leaving the skinny scarf loose and open atop basics for starters.